Prompt Rules

 Topic

-Report or block content related to restricted or disallowed topics, such as politics, health coverage, legal advice, etc.
+Report or block content related to restricted or disallowed topics, such as politics, health coverage, and legal advice.

 You can select predefined topics to trigger a block action, or choose to report all detected topics.